firebase/genkit/docs/rag.md

 genkit flow:run indexPdf "'../pdfs'"
 ```

-The local database now has documents stored in it!
+After running the `indexPdf` flow, the vector database will be seeded with documents and ready to be used in Genkit flows with retrieval steps.

 ### Define a flow with retrieval